 Table 1 summarizes the transgender-specific HIV programs we identified in California by location, priority populations, and primary services available.
+The most current information on these programs is available in the Programs section of our website.
 All programs specifically prioritize transgender women, and 7 explicitly expressed that they are inclusive of transgender men.
 (Some programs may provide additional services or include transgender men but did not explicitly indicate so.
 The data in the summary table is limited by what was reported by the agencies themselves and/or the data available via their website.)

 All of the host organizations of participating programs reported that they had conducted or received transgender-specific trainings for staff.
 Funding and staff varied considerably among agencies.
-Yearly budgets for trans-specific programming ranged from 0 - 383,000, with some programs reporting that rather than have funding specifically allocated for separate trans programming, transrelated services are integrated into their larger organization.
+Yearly budgets for trans-specific programming ranged from 0 - 3383,000, with some programs reporting that rather than have funding specifically allocated for separate trans programming, transrelated services are integrated into their larger organization.
 The average number of staff for transspecific programs was 3 (range: 1 - 8), although most agencies did not report the full-time equivalency (FTE) of their staff, so the actual number of average staff hours per week is likely to be less than 3 FTE.
 The average number of years since implementation of the trans-specific program was 7.3 years (range: 1 - 14), although many of the older programs reported significantly strengthening or expanding their trans-related programming within the past 2 to 5 years.

 Some of these programs are specifically set up to facilitate increased access to mainstream medical services for transgender clients and/or increase the availability of culturally competent care.
 These programs varied in how they were structured to accomplish this goal.
 For example, Lyon Martin Health Services and Dimensions Clinic in San Francisco do not have a trans-specific program, but instead integrate transgender care into all of the services provided.
-Other programs, such as Project STAR (Supporting Transgender Access to Resources) of Family Health Centers in San Diego, TransVision of Tri-City Health Center in Fremont, and the Risk Reduction Program of Children's Hospital, Los Angeles, are housed within larger medical centers that provide comprehensive primary care services that are available to transgender clients.
+Other programs, such as Project STAR (Supporting Transgender Access to Resources) of Family Health Centers in San Diego, Trans Vision of Tri-City Health Center in Fremont, and the Risk Reduction Program of Children's Hospital, Los Angeles, are housed within larger medical centers that provide comprehensive primary care services that are available to transgender clients.